-- AUTION: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - To start Setup Utility on convertible computers, your computer must be in notebook mode and you must use the keyboard attached to your notebook.
-The on-screen keyboard, which displays in tablet mode, cannot access Setup Utility. - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - 1.
-Turn on or restart the tablet, and then quickly hold down the volume down button. - or -
+⚠ CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
+Errors can prevent the computer from operating properly.

+- Computers or tablets with keyboards: - Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - 1.
+Turn on or restart the tablet, and then quickly hold down the volume up button.